""

 Advising

 The undergraduate coordinators in the Department of Computer Sciences are ready to help students with questions about the major, L&S degree requirements and policy, and course selection.
-Information on academic advising for students interested or declared in the computer sciences major is posted to the Computer Sciences advising page
+Information on academic advising for students interested or declared in the computer sciences major is posted on the Computer Sciences advising page

 Demand for those with a computer sciences education is exceptionally strong.
 According to figures from the U.S. Bureau of Labor Statistics, the vast majority of growth in STEM (science, technology, engineering, and math) occupations through 2020 will occur within computing fields.